Charlie8282/racesmiths/README.md

 3. ### Top ten only
 > 10 point system where only the top 10 driver finishes are scored.

 ## Race Layouts

 ### Single race
-> Single race per event with random grid order.

-### Single race with qualifying
-> Single race per event.
-This will include scoring for qualifying if applicable.
+> Single race with the option to include qualifying, per event.
 Typically this would be for endurance races up to 24 hours long.
+> Points options: Any

 ### Heat Racing
 > Multiple races typically under 20 minutes long.
 Grid order for first heat per event would be reverse of points standing, then reverse the finishing order of each heat there after.
-Each Heat would be scored with the Classic points system
 >
 > *These EVENTS can be scored by:*
-> 1. Average of all heats per event.
+> 1. Average of each drivers finishes over all heats per event.
 > 2. Each driver takes the points of their best finish out of all heats per event.
 > 3. Each driver takes the points of two or more of their finishes out of all heats per event.
 > 4. Each driver takes the accumulation of points for all heats per event.

 ### Split Race
 > Two races per event.
 These races can be the same length and scored the same, or be different lengths with the shorter race awarding less points than the longer race.
+*This could be determined by a percentage of the time the user chooses.
+Simply choose a total time and the length of the first race and the app will do the rest.*